DanSytnikov/DanSytnikov/README.md

 [Felixhomes](https://www.felixhomes.com/) — a low-commission real estate brokerage serving the greater Nashville area.
 The tech-friendly approach allows agents to close more deals and charge a lower commission as a result.

-[SparrowInvest](https://www.joinsparrow.co/) — a secure platform and community for women to build and share long-term wealth (велф) using Bitcoin.
+[SparrowInvest](https://www.joinsparrow.co/) — a secure platform and community for women to build and share long-term wealth using Bitcoin.
 It was created to ultimately close the gender investment gap.

 [WellnessDetector](http://www.argyle-design.com/) — an admin panel for a non-contact, anonymous, vital sign screening device using state of the art sensors and machine learning to non-invasively determine an individual's state of health.
 A person's temperature, heart and lung function are measured in real-time, from 1-3 meters away.